NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Google Cloud Platform/Google DataProc Cluster/Google Monitoring Metrics Data/cluster_operations_failed_count.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to Indicates the number of operations that have failed on a cluster.
+The API indicates the number of operations that have failed on a cluster.

 It leverages GCP Cloud Monitoring to fetch metrics of GCP resources via the GCP RESTful API.